Extending our Time

 About OwyheeStarWe are Professional Weimaraner breeders--with forty years experience at raising puppies.
 For many years, we have focused exclusively on the Weimaraner!
 If you are considering the Weimaraner, or live with one, we welcome you to sign up to our blog.
 We sincerely hope you will find the information, the stories, and varied posts insightful (as well as entertaining).
 To those who live with an OwyheeStar Weimaraner, we send special thanks.
 We appreciate the photos, the news, and your friendship.
 Thank you for being a part of the extended OwyheeStar family.

 Posted on September 5, 2017, in Bringing home the Weimaraner, Companion Weimaraner, Dangers, General Health, Getting started with a Weim, Health and Wellness, Hot Topics, Information and Education, Loss and Grieving, OwyheeStar, Pet First Aide Kit, Pet Insurance, Puppy Development, Puppy Information, Puppy Tips & Info, Spaying and Neutering, Supplements, The Weimaraner, Vaccine Info, Veterinary Topics and tagged Healthy Weimaraner, Longevity for the Weimaraner, Rimadyl, Vaccine and the Weimaraner, Weimaraner and vaccine.
 Bookmark the permalink.
-Comments Off on Extending our Time.
+Leave a comment.